Doctor of Occupational Therapy

-Is Indiana University’s Doctor of Occupational Therapy Entry-Level right for you?
+Is Indiana University’s Doctor of Occupational Therapy right for you?

-We are happy to announce the IU Doctor of Occupational Therapy Entry-Level degree program has been granted Candidacy Status and will accept applications beginning August 15, 2017 through October 15, 2017 for consideration for admission in May 2018.
+We are happy to announce the IU Doctor of Occupational Therapy degree program has been granted Candidacy Status!
+The next application cycle will be July 19, 2018, through October 1, 2018, for consideration for admission in May 2019.

 Regardless of your undergraduate or graduate area of study, our program is designed to fully prepare you to take the NBCOT, National Board for Certification in Occupational Therapy Exam.
 After passing the exam, you’ll be ready to enter clinical practice with confidence and current knowledge of the discipline.

 The Doctor of Occupational Therapy program at Indiana University will welcome students with a wide variety of educational and work experiences.
 We will offer this diverse student community an outstanding combination of advantages:

 - Faculty have extensive clinical and research experiences and are committed to engaging students in professional activities.

 - The Department of Occupational Therapy is in the IU School of Health & Rehabilitation Sciences which is associated with the largest medical school in the country – IU School of Medicine.

 - Fieldwork experiences occur throughout the curriculum and provide a broad exposure of settings and client populations